-If we concentrate on the Oracle JDK the answer to that question is quite easy and you can choose between 3 options:
+Concentrating on the Oracle JDK, the answer to that question is quite easy and you can choose between 3 options:

-- Update the Java version every 6 month.
-By doing so you will always build on the supported Java version and will automatically get all important feature and security updates.
+- Update the Java version every 6 months.
+When doing this, you will always build on the supported Java version and will automatically get all important feature and security updates.

 - Buy commercial support from Oracle and migrate only from one LTS version to the next LTS version.
 This would mean that you migrate from Java 8 to Java 11 maybe in the first half of 2019 and than from Java 11 to Java 17 in 2022.

 - Stay on a Java version without updates and bugfixes from Oracle.
 Once the free support of a Java version ends nobody forbids to keep on using the unsupported version.
-By doing so you avoid paying for commercial support or getting into a maybe stressful migration every 6 months.
+You avoid paying for commercial support or getting into a maybe stressful migration every 6 months.
 You are free to decide when to migrate to a newer Java version.
-On the downside you will miss out on all released bugfixes and security updates.
+On the downside, you will miss out all released bugfixes and security updates.
 While a bugfix is not really critical as long as the bug does not affect your software, open security issues can end in horrible problems.

-This points will change in near future.
-While today you often hear that Java 11 will be the next „big release“ were libraries and application will depend on you need to keep in mind that even this version will only have a 6 month lifetime if you do not buy commercial support.
-Today nobody knows what features will be introduced in the JDK after version 11.
+This point will change in the near future.
+While today you often hear that Java 11 will be the next „big release“ where libraries and applications will depend on your need you have to keep in mind that even this version will only have a 6 month lifetime if you do not buy commercial support.
+Today, nobody knows what features will be introduced in the JDK after version 11.
 Maybe Java 13 will introduce a feature which framework developers will depend on.
 Based on that such dependencies can not be used in your application anymore if you stay on an older Java version.
 So even if you buy commercial support or skip Java releases for your software it will be more important than before to update to a current Java version.

 Is Oracle our last hope?

-Until now all strategies and solutions to handle future Java versions are based on the new release train of Oracle.
+Until now, all strategies and solutions to handle future Java versions are based on the new release train of Oracle.
 While a large majority of all installed JDKs is coming from Oracle there are several other vendors on the market that provide a JDK and a JVM.
-All this products have 1 important thing in common: They are built on top of OpenJDK.
+All these products have 1 important thing in common: They are built on top of OpenJDK.

 The OpenJDK is the open source part of Java that is also used to build the Oracle JDK and JRE as a native binary that you normally will install on your system.
-To be honest most of the parts that are used by Oracle to build Java binaries are part opf the OpenJDK.
-Therefore even the OpenJDK provides Java binaries.
-This binaries can be downloaded for free and are often used as Java installation in Linux distributions.
+To be honest, most of the parts that are used by Oracle to build Java binaries are part of the OpenJDK.
+Therefore, even the OpenJDK provides Java binaries.
+Those binaries can be downloaded for free and are often used as Java installation in Linux distributions.
 All core parts of Java are part of the OpenJDK binaries.
 Only some Oracle specific tools like “Java Flight Recorder” are missing.

 It looks like Azul offers a really good support for all companies that do not want to skip all Java version between LTS releases but can not switch to the newest version every 6 month.
-Next to the support for all LTS releases, where Azul provides 1 more year of support than Oracle, Azul offers support for so called MTS (Medium Term Support) releases for the Zulu JDK.
-Here you can buy commercial support for every second Java version.
-The support duration of this versions are different.
+In addition to the support for all LTS releases - Azul provides 1 more year of support than Oracle - Azul offers support for so called MTS (Medium Term Support) releases for the Zulu JDK.
+With this, companies can buy commercial support for every second Java version.
+The support duration of those versions are different.
 Azul tries to provide a good time range to prepare a migration to the next version and defines 3 different durations for support of Java versions.
-The following image gives an overview of the future Java version and the period that they are supported by Azul.
+The following image gives an overview of the future Java version and the period supported by Azul.

-Because Zulu is a Java distribution targeting server side applications Azul does not provide any support model for Java on the desktop.
+Because Zulu is a Java distribution targeting server side applications, Azul does not provide any support model for Java on the desktop.
 Unlike Oracle the commercial support of Zulu is not defined per CPU but based on the number of systems.
 A system is defined as a physical or virtual server or a desktop PC.
-As you can see in the following table the support model does not really makes sense for desktop application but is quite interesting for server side applications.
+As you can see in the following table, the support model does not really make sense for desktop applications but is quite interesting for server side applications.

 The only difference between standard and premium support is the availability of the support.
 By buying premium support you can call Azul 24x7.
 More details might be added by an update or comment to this article.
 Additional information of the Azul support model for Zulu can be found here and here.

-To support its own hardware IBM provides native JDK bundles for AIX, Linux, z/OS and IBM i.
-Until now IBM offers free versions of the build for download.
-For Java 7 and 8 IBM still provides security updates and bugfixes.
-A special commercial support for this built is offered by IBM for its enterprise customers.
-Until now IBM has not announced an end of life for the Java 8 support but Java 7 support will end in September 2019.
-Based on the new Java release schedule IBM has announced that not all future Java versions will be supported and provided by IBM.
+To support its own hardware, IBM provides native JDK bundles for AIX, Linux, z/OS and IBM i.
+Until now, IBM offers free versions of the build for download.
+For Java 7 and 8, IBM still provides security updates and bugfixes.
+A special commercial support for this build is offered by IBM for its enterprise customers.
+Until today, IBM has not announced an end of life for the Java 8 support but Java 7 support will end in September 2019.
+Based on the new Java release schedule, IBM has announced that not all future Java versions will be supported and provided by IBM.
 Only for Java LTS versions the company will provide native builds.
-Based on this Java 11 will be the next Java version after Java 8 for which IBM will provide native builds.
+Based on this, Java 11 will be the next Java version after Java 8 for which IBM will provide native builds.
 More information about the JDK by IBM can be found here.

 Like IBM RedHat won’t provide Java 9 and 10 releases.
 The next distribution that RedHat plans to release is OpenJDK 11 for Red Hat Enterprise Linux 7.
 Currently Java 8 is the supported release for Red Hat Enterprise Linux and the company will support it until 2020.
 A general information from RedHat can be found here.